Ungated Product Experiences in 2023: Why You Should, And How to Do It

-“Want to see what we offer/what our product looks like?
-It’s free—just give us your email address!"
+“Want to see what we offer/what our product looks like/what this case study says?
+It’s free—just give us your email address!

 It’s not the effort of typing in your email address that makes you groan.
 (Let’s be real, you have autofill set up anyways.)